-3. Build Cost Estimation: GEA is the preferred measurement used for build costs, but it is not the most used.
+3. Build Cost Estimation: GEA is the preferred measurement used for build costs, but it is not the most used or commonly used.
 Every builder and developer likes to use a different measurement and I’ve worked with developers in the past who have used the Net, Gross internal area and GEA for build costs.
 So be careful here and when you are using £/sq.ft assumptions on build costs, know which area you are using.

 In case the RICS document hasn’t given enough information relating to the area definitions, they then also provide some floor plan drawings highlighting exactly what is included in the GEA.